-Services to be taken into account in B-ISDN's based on ATM technique include connection oriented as well as connectionless services, in different communication configurations as e.g. point-to-point, multipoint, broadcast and other services/connections.
+Services to be taken into account in B-ISDN's based on ATM technique include connection oriented as well as connectionless services, in different communication configurations as, for example, point-to-point, multipoint, broadcast and other services/connections.

-Network capability to support the charging of these B-ISDN services are for further study.
+Network capability to support the charging of these B-ISDN services is for further study.

+Meta-signalling entity

-- Meta-signalling entity Øo - Signalling entity
+• Signalling entity